About mckensie

 WHAT ARE YOU CURRENTLY WORKING ON IN YOUR PROFESSIONAL LIFE?

-I have completed additional advanced training in Cognitive Behavioral Therapy, Motivational Interviewing, and in group and individual Critical Incident Response Team Programs.
-I most recently completed Advanced Suicide Prevention Intervention Training.
-I also serve as a Field Instructor to Master of Social Work students.
-This is a dynamic field, with research and best practices continuously evolving.
-Staying engaged in ongoing training and continuing education is essential to me, so I can offer the most current, evidence-informed care to those I work with.
+I have completed additional advanced training in Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Motivational Interviewing, and Critical Incident Response Team programs for both group and individual interventions.
+Most recently, I completed Advanced Suicide Prevention Intervention Training.
+I also serve as a Field Instructor for Master of Social Work students.